daisygunn/my-contact-book/README.md

 ![](assets/images/contact_search_image.png)

 *'As a user, I want to add new contact information.'*
 This is one of the choices from the main menu, if the user selects option 3, they are taken to add a new contact.
-The user is asked to input a value for: First Name, Last Name, Phone Number, Email, Address, Category.
+The user is asked to input a value for First Name, Last Name, Phone Number, Email, Address, Category.

 ![](assets/images/add_contact.png)